MAT185: Linear Algebra

 Week in the Life of an MAT185 Student

 There are three hours of lecture per week in this course.
 Lectures cover proofs, explanations of theorems, and concepts.
-The professors are usually very clear with their writing on the board, and everything they write down will be relevant.
-Take notes.
-There are minimal worked examples in lecture so make sure you practice in tutorials or on your own time.
+The professor is usually very clear with his writing on the board, and everything he writes will be relevant, so take notes.
+There will be some examples, including graphical explanations and engineering applications to linear algebra, but ensure you do additional practice in tutorials or on your own time.
 If you have questions, don’t hesitate to ask the professors after class.

-There is one hour a week of tutorials in this course.
-In tutorials, you will be given practice problems and the TA will help you solve them.
+There is 1 hour of tutorials per week in this course.
+In tutorials, you will be given practice problems, and the TA will help you solve them.
 This is a useful tutorial where you can get a lot of practice, but it is only as good as you make it.

 Approximately every month there is a problem set consisting of 3 questions.
-You are usually asked to prove or disprove a statement.
+You are usually asked to prove or disprove some statements.
 The problems are relatively difficult, but you get a week to think about them and work on a solution.
-Try your best and these problem sets will be valuable practice!
+Try your best and these problem sets will be valuable practice.
 The problem set contents are also similar to the more difficult exam questions.

 In addition to these problem sets, the professors will give you a list of recommended problems for every week.
 Do these.
 They are not marked and are technically optional, but you will not succeed in this course without them.
 If you can’t complete all of these recommended problems, solve as many as you can.

 This course has two midterms and a final exam.
-To study for these assessments, find 3-5 past exams and work through them.
-Once you understand how to think about problems in this course and have seen sample solutions, you will begin to adopt the right problem-solving mindset.
+To study for these assessments, complete many homework and tutorial problems, and past exams.
+Once you understand how to think about problems in this course and have seen sample solutions, you will begin to adopt the right problem-solving mindset and develop intuition as to when you should apply certain linear algebra principles.
+Note that you will not succeed in this course just by completing a few past exams.
+You will need to practice regularly and truly attempt to digest all of the content.

 How to Succeed